 Figure 1.
 Conceptual diagram of the DEBkiss model highlighting parameters of interest for hypoxia effects.
 The DEBkiss model (diagram adapted from Jager et al., 2013) used in this study includes stage-specific survival parameters.
 The hypothesized parameters for hypoxia stress mechanisms are highlighted in red boxes.
-The left panel shows the energy budget for the full life cycle and the right panel shows how the stage-specific survival modification is applied to embryos, larvae, and adults of M. menidia.
+The left panel shows the energy budget for the full life cycle and the right panel shows how the stage-specific survival modification is applied to embryos, larvae, juveniles, and adults of M. menidia.

-Romoli et al. (2024) present a detailed comparison of the advantages and limitations for ecological risk assessment of a model based on DEBkiss versus a model based on Kooijman’s “standard” DEB model.
-The comparison focuses on application in ecotoxicology but the reasoning carries over to other forms of environmental stress, including this study on hypoxia.
-They highlight several “modeling choices” that should influence the choice of approach, including: (i) insufficient information in data sets; (ii) capturing differences between data sets for the same species; and (iii) auxiliary hypotheses.
-Consideration of each of these led us to choose DEBkiss for our work after much unsuccessful effort attempting to interpret parameter estimates with the standard model (using the Add-my-Pet software; AmPtool, 2022; Marques et al., 2018).

 We used DEBkiss to test the hypothesis that changes in animal performance under hypoxia can be explained by changes in one or more of the rate processes in the model, and to identify the bioenergetic mechanisms underlying experimental hatching, growth, and survival effects of hypoxia in early life stages of M. menidia observed in Cross et al. (2019).
 First, we fit the DEBkiss model to full-life data on total length, reproductive output, hatch timing, and survival and estimated or calculated parameters under fully oxygenated conditions.
 Second, we used the concept of Synthesizing Units (SU) that are inhibited or damaged by hypoxia to directly or indirectly change key parameters in the DEBkiss model (Muller et al 2019).
 SUs are generalized enzymes that produce products such as body structure or support maintenance requirements from incoming fluxes of substrate, i.e. food or egg buffer (Kooijman, 1998; Kooijman, 2010a).
 With single substrates for each life stage the SU formalism is equivalent to standard Michaelis-Menten kinetics, but the SU interpretation allowed us to exploit the subtleties in describing inhibition set out by Muller et al. (2019).
 We used a correction factor based on inhibition or damage to the SU to fit the model to early-life data for four DO treatments.
 We evaluated which parameter or combination of parameters, when adjusted with the correction factor, was able to best account for the full set of hypoxia responses observed in experiments and thus allow inference of mechanism.

 Methods

-DEBkiss Model Description
+DEBkiss model description

-The material flows are shown in Fig. 1.
+The material flows are shown in Figure 1.
 The yolk in an egg is treated as a buffer of “food” for the developing embryo that initially has an infinitesimally small structural biomass.
+In this regard, DEBkiss differs from standard DEB where the yolk is considered to be “reserve” whose dynamics are treated similarly to that for feeding life stages.
 There is no reserve compartment between food assimilation and its utilization.
-Hatching occurs when the egg buffer is fully depleted.
-After hatching, juveniles feed and assimilated food is allocated to growth and maintenance versus maturity or reproduction in accordance with the κ-rule.
+Birth occurs when the egg buffer is fully depleted.
+After birth, larvae and juveniles, which are treated identically in this model, feed and assimilated food is allocated to growth, maturation, and both somatic and maturity maintenance in accordance with the κ-rule.
+After reaching puberty and entering the adult stage, individuals feed and reproduce while maturation ceases.
+Somatic and maturity maintenance continue in adults.